Were You or a Loved One in a Pedestrian Accident?

 Contact Us Today To Speak With Clearwater Pedestrian Accident Attorney Jim Dodson about Your Possible Claim

 Our personal injury law firm has over 25 years experience successfully representing all types of serious injury cases and wrongful death claims, including those involving pedestrians.
 See what our clients have to say about us.

-If you have immediate questions and want to speak to an attorney, call our office at 888-815-6398 to schedule a time to discuss your accident case.
+If you have immediate questions and want to speak to a Clearwater pedestrian accident attorney, call our office at 888-815-6398 to schedule a time to discuss your accident case.
 There is never a fee for a consultation.